 By the late 1890s, a much-improved “clip spring” or “skeleton” model was available.
 It is believed that this shoulder holster type may be the collaboration of two Montana saddlers—Al Furstnow of Miles City and E.D.
 Zimmerman of nearby Custer County—who began producing the model at about the same time.
 This holster style consisted of stiff, two-ply contoured backing.
 It featured a single, leather-covered steel spring band, or strap.
 That strap supported the frame of the weapon.
 Meanwhile, a small socket at the base of the backing held the muzzle in place.

 Men weren’t the only ones packing iron in the Old West.
 General Custer’s wife, Elizabeth, described a woman at a U.S. Army post who had carried a tiny Remington pistol and “promised to teach us to put in the cartridge and discharge the piece … It was not much larger than a lead-pencil, and we could not help doubting its power to damage.”
 She also said, “We had to laugh at the vehement manner in which she declared that she could disable the leg of an enemy.”

-Interestingly, Continental Arms Company manufactured a small five-shot, .22-caliber pepperbox invented by Charles Converse and Samuel Hopkins in August, 1866.
-Manufactured in small quantity (about 1,000 pistols), the pistols sold under the trade name “Ladies Companion”.
+Interestingly, Continental Arms Company manufactured a small five-shot, .22-caliber pepperbox invented by Charles Converse and Samuel Hopkins in August 1866.
+Manufactured in small quantities (about 1,000 pistols), the pistols sold under the trade name “Ladies Companion”.
 Only a few reached the Western market, as they lacked wide favor.